anjurilokesh/IDEALAUNCH/README.md

 For the demo login, enter any name of at least two characters and any password of at least six characters.

-## Deploy on GitHub and Netlify

-1. Create a new GitHub repository and upload this project’s files.
-2. In Netlify, select **Add new site** → **Import an existing project**.
-3. Connect GitHub and choose the repository.
-4. Leave the build command blank and set the publish directory to the repository root (`.`).
-5. Click **Deploy site**.
-Netlify will provide the live link.

 ## JavaScript concepts demonstrated

 The project uses arrays and objects for idea data, `map()` to render UI, `filter()` for search/categories/saved ideas, `find()` to select an idea for its details page, plus DOM manipulation, event handlers, form validation, URL parameters, and `sessionStorage`.